Bromley homes for Bromley people

 Anerley Town Hall

 A further development for 10 one- and two-bedroom apartments is situated in the Anerley Town Hall overflow car park.
-The groundworks on this site commenced in June 2021, with the houses scheduled to be completed by the end of 2021.
+The groundworks on this site commenced in June 2021.

 Please see the Anerley Town Hall contractor’s website for further information.